Minimal Dirac seesaw accompanied by Dirac fermionic dark matter: The model

-For convenience and without loss of generality, we have chosen the mass matrices $M_\eta^2$ and $M_N^{}$ to be real and diagonal.
-In this basis, we can further rotate the parameters $\rho_a^{}$ to be real, i.e. $\rho_a^{}=\rho_a^\ast$.
+For convenience and without loss of generality, we have chosen the mass matrices $M_\eta^2$, $M_S^{}$ and $M_D^{}$ to be real and diagonal.
+In this basis, we have further rotated the parameters $\rho_a^{}$ to be real, i.e. $\rho_a^{}=\rho_a^\ast$.